ubuntu-mate/ubuntu-mate.org/blog/20140821-ubuntu-mate-14-04-from-scratch.md

 partitioning.

 When it's time for the installer to write the bootloader to a drive, it defaults to `/dev/sda`.
-Since `/dev/sda` is the USB stick, bad things will happend.
+Since `/dev/sda` is the USB stick, bad things will happen.
 So, select the **No** option that's offered at that point and manually identify where the bootloader should actually go, very likely `/dev/sdb`.

   * Set the system time to UTC or local time.